walcott21/Trash-Cash-Backend/README.md

-# Fast API project
+# Fast API project made originally for a project in Instituto Politecnico de Braganca

-## To exercise 3 I have created a new module on modules folder

-## Install adn run
+## Install and run
 1. To run this project it's necessary use [pipenv](https://pipenv.pypa.io/en/latest/)

     ```